jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 -------------------

-* keep track of Exceptions encountered to help become more familiar with python's exceptions.
-Add :doc:`AssertionError` to the list
+* I keep track of Exceptions encountered to help become more familiar with python's exceptions, adding :doc:`AssertionError` to the list

   .. code-block:: python
     :linenos: